Deadly hesitancy: A three-pronged approach to resolving this officer safety issue

 If the hesitancy is a result of political, administrative, or legal scrutiny, the solution is not only increased education but also continuous and open communication to build understanding and encourage ongoing dialogue.
 If the hesitancy is because of a lack of confidence, then part of the answer can be found in training.

-The following strategy is my three-pronged approach to training officers who have demonstrated a hesitancy to act in use of force situations.
-The first two prongs aim to increase the officer's reaction time, while the third prong addresses the hesitation itself.
+The following strategy is my three-pronged approach to use to train officers who have demonstrated a hesitancy to act in use of force situations.
+The first two prongs aim to increase the officer’s reaction time, while the third prong addresses the hesitation itself.

 1. Obtaining the position of advantage